Mezzanine The Fine Wine Specialist

 In the highly competitive, ever-evolving world of dining, where every small detail contributes to the full symphony of experience, a subtle but significant wine trend is sweeping across the hospitality landscape and finding a home in restaurants, bars, bistros and pubs alike.

-I speak, of course, of the prolific rise of the 250ml pour option (or what we in the wine world call, “Choice of Pour”).
+I speak, of course, of the prolific rise of the 250ml pour option (or what we in the wine world refer to as “Choice of Pour”).

 But how, you ask?
 Let's uncork the secret juice behind this movement and examine why you as an owner, venue manager or sommelier might want to consider embracing it to unlock its spectrum of benefits.